sscroggs11/E-Commerce-Back-End/README.md

 ##Usage

-1edit the env to your credential
+1. edit the env to your credential

-2use npm i to install dependencies
+2. use npm i to install dependencies

-3.use mysql -u root -p to login to your mysql shell 4.use SOURCE db/schema.sql;
+3. use mysql -u root -p to login to your mysql shell

+4. use SOURCE db/schema.sql;

-5.quit out of your shell
+5. quit out of your shell

-6.
+6. use npm run seed

+7. use npm start to run the server

+8. use insomnia or similar software to navigate get,post,put,and delete requests from the tags, categories, or products routes.
+9.watch walkthrough below to see the full functionality.

 ##Link To Walkthrough (https://drive.google.com/file/d/1SDbB42SgMXOVhMq__VmxJ9aaMuQjVmgJ/view?usp=sharing)